ln-komandur/nextcloud-on-ubuntu/README.md

 `mariadb --version`

-### Upgrade mariadb to 10.5 if you installed 10.3 as below
+### Upgrade mariadb to 10.5 if you installed 10.3 as below.
+Refer https://mariadb.com/docs/deploy/upgrade-community-server-cs105-ubuntu20/ as needed (caution on the checksum string)

 `sudo apt remove "mariadb-*"`